-Gerhard Vorster is the Patron of Good Design Australia and Managing Director of Quidni Advisory, a boutique strategy advisory firm.
+Gerhard Vorster is the Managing Director of Quidni Advisory, a boutique strategy advisory firm.

 Working directly with boards and senior leaders, Gerhard guides businesses to reposition them in pragmatic yet unexpected ways.
 Gerhard’s commitment to continuous learning and innovation is reflected in his close affiliation with RMIT College of Business, Good Design Australia and several national and international initiatives.